 Up for an adventure?
-Get spooked at Haw Par Villa, listen to a bird-choir, break bowls at The Fragment Room and float away at Palm Avenue Float Club
+Get spooked at Haw Par Villa, listen to a bird-choir, break bowls at The Fragment Room and discover more strange things to do in Singapore.

 Bored of the usual Friday night drinks with friends and weekly trips to the cinema (watching movies you don’t even like)?
-Or tired of showing your visiting buds the same ol’ Merlion-and-Marina-Bay routine?
+Or tired of showing your visiting buds the same old Merlion-and-Marina-Bay routine?
 Get out of your comfort zone and take a risk with these fun and wacky things you can try.
-Who said there was nothing unusual to do in Singapore?
+Who said there are no strange things to do in Singapore?

 Visit the weirdest theme park in Singapore

 This theme park might make you feel more uncomfortable than excited.
 Revolving around Chinese folklore and mythology, Haw Par Villa hosts more than 1,000 intricately hand-painted statues and sculptures – some even displaying bloody and decapitated figurines.
 If that doesn’t freak you out yet, visit their 10 Gates of Hell attraction – believed to be the real gateway to Hell.
 You may not want to come here alone, just saying.